dh1tw/dh1tw.de/content/post/2011-03-12-powersdr-ui.md

 ## Download

 PowerSDR-UI has been deprecated.
-The code has been donated to serveral authors of other forks.
+The code has been donated to several authors of other forks.
 Please check out [KE9NS' fork](https://www.ke9ns.com/flexpage.html).

  [1]: http://groups.yahoo.com/group/PowerSDR-UI/